Can

 often using more than 1kW of electricity, so

-be careful not to use them in wet places such as outside in the
+be careful not to use them in wet places such as outside or where they may get wet.

 For dry ice machines: